hebrides/intern-training/README.md

 ### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
 A client-server app's tech stack refers to the set of commercial and free tools used to build, deploy, and host the app.
-There are a multitude of tech stack tools, making it [difficult](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) to determine what tools to use, especially for beginners.
-Instead of exploring every possible tech stack tool, learn to use a few that best meet your requirements.
-Newer isn't always better.
-Strive to use proven tools that help you build software efficiently and deliver maintainable systems.
+There are a multitude of tech stack tools.
+Beginners sometimes [struggle](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) with where to start.
+Instead of exploring every possible tech stack tool, learn the minimum to meet your requirements.
+As you gain capabilities, strive to use proven tools that help you build software efficiently and deliver maintainable systems.
+Newer tools aren't always better.

 1) https://stackshare.io/stacks
 2) https://youtu.be/Sxxw3qtb3_g